SciMathMN

 strategies that reduce gender-bias, and model strategies that include students with

-• Learning environments encourage and support the participation and success of students
+a variety of needs in standards-based instruction. - Learning environments encourage and support the participation and success of students

-• Active recruitment of faculty, students, administrators, and support personnel from
+from diverse backgrounds in becoming educators. - Active recruitment of faculty, students, administrators, and support personnel from

 underrepresented groups is nurtured.